-click icon above to go to the book tour page
+click icon above to go to the book tour page |

 by author Lauren Roedy Vaughn

-Good thoughts I force myself to have during dinner:
+Good thoughts I force myself to

+satisfying.
 2. If my thighs don’t explode during dinner, maybe I can watch a Jake Gyllenhaal movie before bed.
 Awesome.

 3. Aunt Joyce is coming over this weekend.
 Fabulous.
 She’s taking me to a see the Restoration comedy that she designed the costumes for.
 Can’t wait.